This post is also available in:

 Isla Holbox has beautiful snow-white beaches: perhaps the most important attraction of the island!
 Well, if the wind is right.
 If it’s in the wrong direction, seaweed will wash up everywhere.
 That creates a nasty smell, and the beautiful beaches lose their charm.
 The seaweed-covered beaches are a lot less inviting.

 Most beaches are freely accessible.
-Along the coast near the center, you will find a lot of beach bars.
-Catch beautiful sunsets here in the evening while enjoying your beer or sipping your cocktail.
-There’s nothing more you need – this is the postcard holiday you imagined.
+Along the coast near the center, you will find many beach bars.
+In the evening, catch beautiful sunsets while enjoying your beer or sipping your cocktail.
+There’s nothing more you need—this is the postcard holiday you imagined.

 This sounds pretty amazing too: a horseback ride on the beaches of Holbox!